rebeccachen0/piff_work/README.md

+More details can be found in the project summary pdf file.

 iPython Notebooks:
   - color_plot: uses Y3 reserved stars catalog to generate plots of residuals by band
   - psf_plot: applying size/shape measurements to y1_test, measurement/residual distribution plots